aishani-muk/Cloning-Forks/README.md

 ## Prerequisites
 Before running any of the commands to get the repos, make sure you have jq on your system.

-The bash scripts used for this uses the jq module to run:
+The bash scripts used for this uses the jq module to run.

 For macOS do:
    ```bash
       brew install jq